lingqiqi5211/sing-box-p/docs/configuration/dns/rule_action.md

 Only allowed after a preceding top-level `evaluate` rule.
 If the action is reached without an evaluated response at runtime, the request fails with an error instead of falling through to later rules.

+#### lazy_cache_ttl

+Serve expired cached response with given extra ttl for this rule.
+It will attempt to refresh the query in the background.

+Takes priority over the global `dns.lazy_cache_ttl` setting.

 ### route-options

 ```json